WHU-WZP/wzpacademicpages.github.io/_pages/research.md

         display: inline-block;
         color: #999;
         padding: 2px;">
         Fig12.
-The structure of the broadband PMUTs with a resonant cavity.
+The structure of the PMUTs based on piston mode.
     </div>
     <p> </p>
  </center>

-## Shanghai Industrial μTechnology Research Institute research experience:
-1.Designed and developed a miniaturized transit-time ultrasonic flowmeter based on ScAlN PMUTs for small-diameter applications.
-Abstract: Transit-time ultrasonic flowmeters (TTUFs) are among the most widely used devices for flow measurements.
-However, traditional TTUFs are usually based on a bulk piezoelectric transducer, which limits their application in small-diameter channels.
-In this paper, we developed a miniaturized TTUF based on scandium-doped aluminum nitride (ScAlN) piezoelectric micromachined ultrasonic transducers (PMUTs).
-The proposed TTUF contains two PMUT-based transceivers and a π-type channel.
-The PMUTs contain 13 × 13 square cells with dimensions of 2.8 × 2.8mm2.
-To compensate for the acoustic impedance mismatch with liquid, a layer of polyurethane is added to the surface of the PMUTs as a matching layer.
-The PMUT-based transceivers show good transmitting sensitivity (with 0.94 MPa/V surface pressure) and receiving sensitivity (1.79 mV/kPa) at a frequency of 1 MHz in water.
-Moreover, the dimensions of the π-type channel are optimized to achieve a measurement sensitivity of 82 ns/(m/s) and a signal-to-noise ratio (SNR) better than 15 dB.
-Finally, we integrate the fabricated PMUTs into the TDC-GP30 platform.
-The experimental results show that the developed TTUF provides a wide range of flow measurements from 2 to 300 L/h in a channel of 4 mm diameter, which is smaller than most reported channels.
-The accuracy and repeatability of the TTUF are within 0.2% and 1%, respectively.
-The proposed TTUF shows great application potential in industrial applications such as medical and chemical applications.<br/>
+3.Designed a broadband PMUTs with a resonant cavity.<br/>
+Abstract: This article presents a broadband piezoelectric micromachined ultrasonic transducer (PMUT) surrounded by a resonant cavity called C-PMUT.
+The C-PMUT shows two resonancepeaks derived fromthe resonances of the active PMUT cell and the passive resonant cavity.
+Both of the two resonances vibrate at the first-order resonant mode.
+An equivalent circuit model is established considering the vibration of the resonant cavity and the crosstalk between the PMUT cell and the resonant cavity.
+Finite element analysis (FEA) has been used to verify the theoretical model.
+Bandwidth optimization has been operated and the −6 dB bandwidth is extended to more than 100% in liquid.
+Furthermore, the theoretical model of the C-PMUT array is established based on the C-PMUT cell.
+The FEA models of the C-PMUT arrays are proposed, and the −6 dB bandwidth of a 4 × 4 C-PMUT array is increased to 2× compared to the traditional array.
+Therefore, the C-PMUT provides a novel broadband strategy for future real-time ultrasound imaging.<br/>
-The detail about this research can be found in [DIO:10.1038/s41378-023-00518-y](http://dx.doi.org/10.1038/s41378-023-00518-y){:target="_blank"} and [DIO:10.1109/MEMS49605.2023.10052185](http://dx.doi.org/10.1109/MEMS49605.2023.10052185){:target="_blank"}. <br/>
+The detail about this research can be found in [DIO:10.1109/TUFFC.2021.3119669](http://dx.doi.org/10.1109/TUFFC.2021.3119669){:target="_blank"}. <br/>
   <center>
     <img style = "
         border-radius: 0.3125em;